• Skip to primary navigation

 Rat's tail made out of fudge

-Make a tail with a little bit of fudge
+Make a tail by rolling a little bit of fudge

 strawberry and chocolate fudge rat done